-We live in a fast paced world and life can be quite stressful with the bills, children and everyday life.
+We live in a fast-paced world, and life can be pretty stressful with the bills, children and everyday life.
 We’re always on the go and often don’t take any time to pause and relax.
 But there are simple tools and methods that we can use to help us unwind.
-Ever heard of a guided relaxation practice?
+For example, ever heard of a guided relaxation practice?

-Those sleepless nights can be brought on by stress, which makes relaxing really difficult.
-Sleeping sets the mark for relaxation because it helps us erase and eliminate what the day had brought into our lives.
-But sometimes we are unable to relieve all the stress from our day.
-This means we sleep and wake up with stress.
-And the cycle continues and we keep piling on the stress and frustration.
+Those sleepless nights can be brought on by stress, making relaxing really difficult.
+Sleeping sets the mark for relaxation because it helps us erase and eliminate what the day has brought into our lives.
+But sometimes, we cannot relieve all the stress from our day.
+This means we sleep and wake up with anxiety.
+And the cycle continues, and we keep piling on the stress and frustration.

-The good news is that there are steps we can follow to help us relax – to get rid of some of that tension.
-Feeling relaxed will help us sleep better and you’ll feel more refreshing and ready to start your next day.
-What we need to do is learn how to manage our stress, and by doing this we can feel happier and healthier.
+The good news is that we can follow steps to help us relax – to get rid of some of that tension.
+Feeling relaxed will help us sleep better, and you’ll feel more refreshed and ready to start your following day.
+We need to learn how to manage our stress, and by doing this, we can feel happier and healthier.

 How to Prepare Your Mind and Body for a Guided Relaxation

 - Look for a place where you won’t be distracted or disturbed for about 20 minutes.
 This can be indoors or outdoors.

 - Lie or sit down in a spot where you can be alone.
 You need to be entirely comfortable so that you can allow your body to release its tension and expel some of the stress.
 It takes practice and time to relax your mind and body.
 Be patient and take it slow, and soon you’ll see how it comes to you.